 I have a file on each family member, also.
 It’s helpful to be able to drop items in there that you might want to keep or reference.
 You can always cull it out later.

-Until then, keep up the good work, my faithful readers.
+Until next time, keep up the good work, my faithful readers.
 You can do this!

 Laura ~ your organizing girlfriend